Unstaging Changes in Git: A Step-by-Step Tutorial

 modified: index.html

-The files script.js and styles.css are now in the ‘changes not staged for commit’ section, indicating that the git unstaged changes command was successful.
+The files script.js and styles.css now appear in the ‘changes not staged for commit’ section, confirming the unstaging worked.

 Step 4: Commit Changes

-With the correct changes now staged for commit, you can proceed with your commit as usual:
+With the correct changes staged, proceed with your commit:

 $ git commit -m "Update index.html"

-And there you have it!
-You’ve successfully unstaged changes in Git so that your commit only includes the appropriate updates.
-Remember this process for future instances where you must amend your staged changes before committing.
-With practice, managing and navigating git unstaged changes will become second nature.
+You have successfully unstaged changes in Git.
+Your commit now includes only the appropriate updates.
+Remember this process for future instances where you need to amend your staged changes before committing.
+With practice, managing git unstaged changes will become natural.

 Additional Tips for Managing Unstaged Changes

-In addition to the above tutorial, there are a few more ways you can manage unstaged changes in Git.
-These methods will help you ensure that every commit accurately reflects your intended updates.
+There are a few more ways to manage unstaged changes in Git.
+These methods help you ensure every commit accurately reflects your intended updates.

 Discarding Unstaged Changes

-Sometimes, instead of simply unstaging changes, you may want to discard them entirely.
-To do this, use the git restore a command followed by the file name(s):
+Sometimes you may want to discard changes entirely.
+Use the git restore command followed by the file name(s):

 $ git restore script.js styles.css

-This command will discard any unstaged changes made to script.js and styles.css, reverting those files to their state from the last commit.
+This reverts script.js and styles.css to their state from the last commit.

 Staging All Changes

-If all your current changes should be part of a single commit, use the git add command with a period (.) to stage all changes at once:
+If all your current changes should be part of a single commit, use the git add command with a period (.) to stage everything at once:

 $ git add .